LoganTann/macon/README.md

 The framwework stands in a single function, as it is an ES6 tagged template processor.

+Minified and gzipped size is 430B.
+Although I suggest copy pasting the function with JSDoc comments so you can benefit from proper editor integration.

 ## Usage

 ### Just add `template` before your string, and the magic happens